 Firearms and prohibited weapon offences mainly fall under the Firearms Act 1996 (NSW).
-This act was introduced after the Port Arthur massacre where a man with a gun killed 35 people and wounded 23 in Tasmania in 1996.
+This act came into force after the Port Arthur massacre where a man with a gun killed 35 people and wounded 23 in Tasmania in 1996.

 The Firearms Act 1996 regulated the unauthorised possession, use, manufacture and supply of firearms.

-This factsheet applies to NSW Legislation, however, under the National Firearms Agreement, most legislation is similar.
-If you have a query about guns in other states, contact us for a free consultation.
+This factsheet applies to NSW Legislation.
+However, under the National Firearms Agreement, most legislation is similar.
+If you have a query about gun laws in other states, contact us for a free consultation.

 Do I have to register my firearm?

 Yes!
-The only people who are exempt from registration are police officers, prison officers and defence force members while acting in their duties.
+The only people exempt from registration are police officers, prison officers and defence force members while acting in their duties.

-If you have an antique firearm, you don’t have to register it to possess it, but if you want to use it, it will need to be registered.
+If you have an antique firearm, you don’t have to register it to possess it, but if you want to use it, it will need registration.

-When you register your firearm, you will receive a registration certificate.
+When you register your firearm, the administrative authority will send you a registration certificate.